mikebouck/MiniBus.Core/README.md

 ## How to use

 ### Preparation
-Because MiniBus.Core expects legcacy transaction elevation semantics you'll need to enable this in your startup code like so:
+For .NET Core host applications only - because MiniBus.Core expects legcacy transaction elevation semantics you'll need to enable this in your startup code like so:

 ```csharp
 TransactionManager.ImplicitDistributedTransactions = true;